-With so many of our customers based in Australia, we thought it would be be helpful for others to have a quick checklist for moving to Australia.
+With so many of our customers based in Australia, we thought it would be helpful for others to have a quick checklist for moving to Australia.

-Let’s get into the checklist . . .
+Now for the checklist . . .

 The rules for immigration, quotas, and visas change often.
 Be sure that you have current details.
 For Australia, click here to find the latest visa information.
-There are many kinds of visas in Australia.
+There are many types of visas in Australia.
 If you are moving because of your employer, be sure you know what they are handling and what you still need to do.
 Also, Australia has detailed rules about “skilled” immigrants.
 Check to be sure that you have what they want, so you can get a job.
 If you are retiring to Australia, check to find out how much money your assets need to be worth.

 After the initial short-term accommodation phase that most expats go through, you’ll need to find somewhere more permanent to settle in.
 These days, most real estate to buy or rent can be found online.
-Sites such as RealEstate.com.au, Domain, and Property.com.au are well-known sites in Australia.
+Sites such as RealEstate.com.au, Domain, and Property.com.au are well-known sites for finding somewhere to buy or rent in Australia.

 That’s a quick checklist to follow and some handy services to use when you make the big move to Australia.

 We wish you all the best for your trip!